Arrival of Horthy

 Hungarian figure of the „Creation of the modern states (1918-1920)” topic

-The arrival of Miklós Horthy in Budapest on November 16, 1919, marked a significant turning point in Hungarian history, symbolizing the end of the Hungarian Soviet Republic and the beginning of a new era dominated by Horthy’s regency.
+The arrival of Miklós Horthy in Budapest on November 16, 1919, marked a significant turning point in Hungarian history.
+It symbolized the end of the Hungarian Soviet Republic and the beginning of a new era dominated by Horthy’s regency.
 Horthy’s rise to power was not an isolated event but the culmination of a series of complex political and military developments that reshaped Hungary in the aftermath of World War I.

 On November 16, 1919, a poster designed by Manno Miltiades appeared on the streets of Budapest, symbolizing the political message of Horthy’s entry into the city.
 The image was widely referenced in contemporary articles and speeches, and it was printed by the Kellner and Mohrlüder press.
 After the fall of the Hungarian Soviet Republic, Miltiades was labeled during the socialist era as a Horthy-era bourgeois artist because of his outspoken posters and drawings criticizing the communist regime; his work was largely neglected, and he unjustly fell into obscurity.
 His last major success came in 1932 at the Los Angeles Olympics, where he was awarded a silver medal in the arts competition for sculpture.

-Meanwhile, in Budapest, the political chaos following the Aster Revolution of 1918 and the subsequent establishment of the Hungarian Soviet Republic in 1919 created a power vacuum that Horthy was poised to fill.
-The fall of the Soviet Republic and the disillusionment with radical leftist policies created a fertile ground for Horthy’s ascendancy.
+Meanwhile, in Budapest, the political chaos following the Aster Revolution of 1918 and the subsequent establishment of the Hungarian Soviet Republic in 1919 created a power vacuum Horthy was poised to fill.
 His leadership of the National Army, headquartered in Siófok, was instrumental in dismantling the Soviet regime and establishing order in the chaotic post-war environment.

 Horthy’s entry into Budapest – Filmhíradók Online (Hungarian World Newsreels by Hungarian Film Archive)

 Upon his arrival in Budapest, Horthy delivered a significant speech at the Gellért Hotel, emphasizing his commitment to restoring order and rejecting the communist and revolutionary ideologies that had dominated Hungary in the previous years.
-His speech resonated with many Hungarians who were desperate for stability after years of turmoil.
 This moment marked the official beginning of Horthy’s regency, a period that would last until the end of World War II.

 The Naval Memorial and the Horthy Miklós Bridge, inaugurated on October 10, 1937, became important symbols of the Horthy cult.
 Due to speeches delivered at the inauguration and the wartime commemorations of the Battle of Otranto, wreath-laying ceremonies were regularly held here.
 The memorial thus served as a key site for reinforcing Horthy’s legacy before the Second World War.
 The memorial was damaged during the Siege of Budapest when the bridge was blown up by German forces; while the bridge was rebuilt in 1952, the remnants of the memorial were dismantled.